Anshul2k17saini/Edumee-Course-Portal/README.md

 # Edumee-Course-Portal
-First download this project
+#First download/clone this project
-Add all the required packages by:
+#Add all the required packages by first opening the terminal and going to project and then install package by:
-1:npm install(node setup)
+#1:npm install(node setup)
+#2:npm install express ejs express-session passport passport-google-oauth --save
+#Add  google-client-id and google-client-secret in project in index.js in google auth part
-2:npm install express ejs express-session passport passport-google-oauth --save Add your project google-client-id and google-client-secret To run use node index.js command and run on browser with localhost
+#To run use node index.js command and run this http://localhost:3000/ url in browser